Google AntiGravity vs OpenHands

 | Image / Design to Code | ★ |

-Google AntiGravity is built around agent-first architecture with manager and editor surfaces, while OpenHands focuses on autonomous agent that browses the web, runs code, and uses terminal.
+Google AntiGravity is built around agent-first architecture with manager and editor surfaces, while OpenHands focuses on full agentic loop: browses web, writes code, runs terminal commands.
+Google AntiGravity uses Gemini 3.1 Pro, Gemini 3 Flash, Claude Sonnet 4.6, Claude Opus 4.6, GPT-OSS 120B.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access